-- The site compound will be located in a non-visually intrusive location. - Where earthworks are in proximity to neighbours, works will be screened in consultation with stakeholders. - Appropriate protection of trees and hedgerows to be retained. - Public rights of way have been determined for the site and construction works will be managed to avoid or control these as necessary.
+- The construction compounds will be located in non-visually intrusive locations. - Where earthworks are in proximity to neighbours, works will be screened in consultation with stakeholders, as assessed within the PEIR. - Appropriate protection of trees and hedgerows to be retained.

+- Public rights of way have been determined for the site and construction works will be managed to avoid or control these as necessary.
 Public rights of way which have been identified will be maintained with temporary signage and other safety features to direct and route people around the works if necessary.
 Alternatively such routes will be stopped up or diverted in accordance with the powers granted in the DCO. - Adherence to, and management of, agreed working hours.